Hiroki Ioka

 Hiroki Ioka (井岡 弘樹, Ioka Hiroki) is a Japanese former professional boxer who competed from 1986 to 1999.
-He has held world championships in two weight classes, having held the WBC mini-flyweight title from 1987 to 1988, and the WBA light-flyweight title from 1991 to 1992.
-He was the first ever WBC mini flyweight champion, winning the title immediately after the mini-flyweight division was created.
+He has held world championships in two weight classes, having held the World Boxing Council (WBC) mini-flyweight title from 1987 to 1988, and the World Boxing Association (WBA) light-flyweight title from 1991 to 1992.
+He was the inaugural WBC mini-flyweight champion, winning the title immediately after the mini-flyweight division was created.
+He is also known for defeating WBC light-flyweight champion Yuh Myung-woo, handing him the only loss of his career.

 Biography

 Ioka entered the Miwa Tsuda Gym (current Green Tsuda Gym) while attending middle school, and made his professional debut in 1986 at the age of 17.
 He won the Japanese mini-flyweight title in his eighth professional fight in 1987, and fought for the newly created WBC mini-flyweight title the same year, winning by unanimous decision to become the youngest Japanese boxer to win a world title, at 18 years and 9 months old.
 This record remains unbroken today.

 Ioka made his first defense against IBF mini-flyweight champion Kyung-Yun Lee in January, 1988, winning by knockout in the 12th round.
 Ioka's trainer, Eddie Townsend, was in the hospital during the fight, and died shortly after hearing that Ioka had won.
 Ioka made his second defense in June, 1988, against Napa Kiatwanchai of Thailand, retaining his title by a 12-round draw.
 The fight was highly controversial, as Kiatwanchai's side claimed that the last round was ended almost 30 seconds early in order to make the fight a draw.
 Ioka had almost been knocked out by Kiatwanchai in the final round.
 Ioka was ordered to have a rematch with Kiatwanchai for his third defense in December, 1988, and lost his title by 12-round decision.
 Ioka fought Kiatwanchai again in June, 1989, for his former title, but lost again by TKO in the 11th round.

-Ioka moved up to the light flyweight division, and challenged undefeated champion Myung-Woo Yuh, for the WBA light-flyweight title in December, 1991.
-Ioka won a close split-decision victory, and defended his title twice in 1992.
+Ioka moved up to the light-flyweight division and challenged undefeated champion Myung-Woo Yuh for the WBA light-flyweight title in December, 1991.
+Ioka won a close split-decision victory, and then defended his title twice in 1992.
 He met Yuh again in his third defense of the title in November, 1992, but lost by decision, losing his title.

-Ioka moved up to the flyweight division in 1993, aiming to win titles in three weight classes, but lost to David Griman in Round 8 of the WBA flyweight title match.
-He would challenge the WBA Flyweight title two more times, losing by TKO both times, and challenged WBA super-flyweight champion Satoshi Iida in April, 1998, losing by 12-round decision.
-In December of that year, Ioka lost a 10-round non-title match to an unranked fighter, and decided to retire from boxing.
+Ioka moved up to the flyweight division in 1993, aiming to win titles in three weight classes, but lost to David Griman in round eight of the WBA flyweight title match.
+He would challenge for the WBA flyweight title two more times, losing by TKO both times, and challenged WBA super-flyweight champion Satoshi Iida in April, 1998, losing by a 12-round decision.
+In December of that year, Ioka lost a ten-round non-title match to an unranked fighter, and decided to retire from boxing.
 The unranked fighter was Masamori Tokuyama, who would later defend the WBC super-flyweight title nine times.
 Ioka's career record was 33-8-1 (17KOs).